ShenduoZhang/shenduo.icu/courses.md

 - Grade: 87/A-/3.7

 The English translation on my transcript for this class was The Elements of Financial Econometrics, which was the name of one of the books we used rather than the name of the class.
 I used an older student's notes, Yuji Lin who's now a graduate student at Xi'an Jiaotong University, as my review contents.
-I apppreciate his help and support not only for this particular help, but also on offering many important information for my career.
+I appreciate his help and support not only for this particular help, but also on offering many important information for my career.
 I'm not able to offer meaningful help to you, sorry for that.

 ## Elements of biostatistics

 - Lecturer: Limin Li
 - Institute: Xi'an Jiaotong University
-- Reference book: *Funtamentals of Biostatistics, Bernard Rosner*
+- Reference book: *Fundamentals of Biostatistics, Bernard Rosner*
 - Grade: 92/A/4.0
-- Cheatsheet Language: Chinese
+- Cheat-sheet Language: Chinese

 I made notes on my textbook, which won't be available online due to copyright reasons.
 The class also covered more contents than represented here. [pdf](CS/biostat/1.pdf) [concept](CS/biostat/1.concept)